 In the Fitzroy River catchment, bilbies occur across a range of tenures such as pastoral leases, Native Title lands and conservation estates, and a collaborative approach is required to effectively conserve and manage the species.
-This project will bring together on-Country Traditional Owner land managers and researchers to build management capacity and help secure the future for bilbies in the Fitzroy River catchment.
-Project teams will collaborate with pastoralists to undertake studies of bilby populations and provide outcomes for effective coexistence of pastoral land use and the persistence of wild bilbies.
-This project will provide an accurate understanding of where bilbies occur and how they use their habitat in the Fitzroy River catchment.
-This information will be used to identify and implement on-ground actions that will help ease the impacts of threats to bilbies.
+This project is bringing together on-Country Traditional Owner land managers and researchers to build management capacity and help secure the future for bilbies in the Fitzroy River catchment.
+Project teams are collaborating with pastoralists to undertake studies of bilby populations and provide outcomes for effective coexistence of pastoral land use and the persistence of wild bilbies.
+This project is providing an accurate understanding of where bilbies occur and how they use their habitat in the Fitzroy River catchment.
+This information is being used to identify and implement on-ground actions that are helping ease the impacts of threats to bilbies.

-As well as gaining an understanding of the status of bilbies in the catchment, this project will contribute to species recovery planning and threat abatement programs.
-Broader natural resource management and conservation planning will also be supported through the research.
-The project will extend existing bilby research and management efforts and contribute to the Kimberley Bilby Network.
-It will also link with work outside the catchment, such as the Dampier Peninsula Bilby Offset Project and bilby projects in the Pilbara.
+As well as gaining an understanding of the status of bilbies in the catchment, this project is contributing to species recovery planning and threat abatement programs.
+Broader natural resource management and conservation planning is also being supported through the research.
+The project is extending existing bilby research and management efforts and contribute to the Kimberley Bilby Network.
+It is also linking with work outside the catchment, such as the Dampier Peninsula Bilby Offset Project and bilby projects in the Pilbara.

 This research is happening in the Fitzroy River catchment in Western Australia.

-This project will be led by Dr Stephen van Leeuwen at the Western Australia Department of Biodiversity, Parks & Attractions (DBCA).
-Dr van Leeuwen will be assisted by other researchers at DBCA, Traditional Owner ranger teams and the Kimberley Land Council.
+This project is being led by Dr Stephen van Leeuwen at the Western Australia Department of Biodiversity, Parks & Attractions (DBCA).
+Dr van Leeuwen is being assisted by other researchers at DBCA, Traditional Owner ranger teams and the Kimberley Land Council.